HASwitchPlate/openHASP-docs/docs/design/styling.md

 Certain more complex objects are made up of several sub-parts, which can be styled separately.
 To access the properties of the parts use a number suffix appended to the property.

 !!! tip
-    A property without suffix usually applies to the default part of the object which for the btnmatix is the outline background.  _btn_, _btnmatrix_ and _tabview_ can handle very detailed syling depending on the state of the object with suffixed properties:
+    A property without suffix usually applies to the default part of the object.  _btn_, _btnmatrix_ and _tabview_ can handle very detailed syling depending on the state of the object with suffixed properties:

     - 0 = default styling
     - 1 = styling for toggled state